aws/aws-cdk-go/awscdk/assertions/README.md

 templateJson := "{ \"Resources\": ... }" /* The CloudFormation template as JSON serialized string. */
 template := awscdk.Template_FromString(templateJson)
 ```

-**Cyclical Resources Note**

-If allowing cyclical references is desired, for example in the case of unprocessed Transform templates, supply TemplateParsingOptions and
-set skipCyclicalDependenciesCheck to true.
-In all other cases, will fail on detecting cyclical dependencies.

 ## Full Template Match